clear workspace

 Simulation step 1: Our coefficients each follow a sampling distribution.
 Jointly, they follow a multivariate distribution which is assumed to be multivariate normal.

 To characterize the shape of the distribution we need to know its mean and its variance.
 The mean is our vector of coefficient point estimates.
-We extract it using coef(model_name).
-The variance is the model uncertainty which lives in the variance-covariance matrix.
-We extract it with vcov(model_name).
+We extract it using coef(model_name)

 # run a model